John Carr (writer, born 1722): Later life

 He died on 6 June 1807 after an illness lasting almost a year and was buried in St. John’s church, Hertford.
 On the headstone is an epitaph in Latin, written by himself.

 Family

 His father and mother were William and Ann Carr.
 He had a younger brother Joseph, who became the Rev. Joseph Carr who died in Allenheads, Northumberland 27 April 1806 aged 60 years.
 He also had a brother, William T. Carr, to whom he dedicated a poem in his 1807 edition.

-John Carr was married (wife's name unknown), but his wife predeceased him.
+John Carr was married to Mary, but his wife predeceased him, as the memorial plaques All Saints, Hertford records:-"Beneath this stone is interred the body of Mary Carr, wife of John Carr, of Hertford, LL.D who died 20th Jan 1793, aged 58”.
+South Panel of the same “Here are deposited the remains of said John Carr, many years Master of the Free Grammar school of this town, who departed this life 6 June 1807, aged 76 yrs”.